Women and literacy

 Adult Academy Tutor Training Manual . - early version of a tutor handbook developed by the Adult Academy at the Swearer Center for Public Service, at Brown University.

 The New York State Adult Education Resource Guide and Collection of Learning Experiences - from The Hudson River Center for Program Development.
 Curriculum and lessons contributed by adult educators and judged as best practices by their peers.
-These documents are intended to be resources for the national and statewide efforts to raise standards at all levels of education, and are available through the Hudson River's adult education site.

 Adult Basic Skills Professional Development Project - North Carolina-based organization, committed to improving the quality of Basic Skills instruction through building the capacity of community colleges and community-based literacy organizations.